SteveMM/PP_Term_Projects/README.md

 ### CP431 Term ProjectMPI
-### programming for multiplication tablesInstructor:
+### programming for multiplication tables Instructor:
 ##### I. Kotsireas, e-mailikotsire@wlu.ca.
 - This assignment must be completed on a SHARCnet cluster using MPI C programming.
 - Strict adherence to the SHARCNET etiquette (as per the course outline) is required.